bbauska/UofM-Inter-with-JavaScript/readme.md

 aXe.

 Once you have completed your assignment you will complete peer reviews.
-Because there are two or three challenging components to this assignment I hope  you will learn from seeing the different approaches.
+Because there are two or three challenging components to this assignment, I hope you will learn from seeing the different approaches.

-<h3>Instructions</h3>
+## Instructions

 1. Use the code from the Interactive Photo Gallery as your starting point